vyom-git/code-sort/README.md

 # code-sort
+Hey, my name is Vyom and am currently pursuing my Masters in Data Science from Monash University.
-A python code to sort numbers in ascending order.
+Here's a piece of python code to sort numbers in ascending order.